Open Now

 Size

-Black pipes come 8 feet long, ranging from 1 1/2 to 4 inches.
-The diameter size depends on the fixtures connected to the pipe.
+Black pipes are 8 feet long and range from 1 1/2 to 4 inches in diameter, depending on the fixtures connected to them.

-They come in pieces and can be clipped together.
-Cast iron pipes come in 2 inches and up in diameter and 4-6 inches for residential drains.
+Cast iron pipes are pieces that can be clipped together.
+They are 2 inches and up in diameter and 4-6 inches for residential drains.

 Repairs

-There is a significant difference in repairing these pipes if they leak.
-Because Black steel pipes are separated into pieces, the risk of leaks and water escaping from the joins is greater.
+Repairingthese pipes if they leak is significantly different.
+Because Black steel pipes are separated into pieces, the risk of leaks and water escaping from the joints is greater.

-Cast iron pipes are welded at the join, so the chance of leaks is less, but corrosion can still occur over time.
-When ABS or steel pipe fails, replacing the damaged section is the ideal solution; however, it can be rectified.
+Cast iron pipes are welded at the join, reducing the chances of leaks, although they aren’t immune to corrosion over time.
+If ABS or steel pipes fail, swapping out the damaged section is usually the best bet, though repairs can also do the job.

 Overall Use